10 Things to Do in Yosemite

 Stalwarts like the giant wall of El Capitan, the polished promontory of Half Dome, and skyscraping Glacier Point all call to expert climbers, who sometimes bivouac overnight while suspended in mid-air.

 Yosemite is the wild, wild West.
 From its earliest Native American inhabitants, to the mid-19th-century California Gold Rush, and the later arrival of ranchers, loggers, and hoteliers, the land surrounding Yosemite National Park is amazingly rich in historical sites.
+Near the Mariposa sequoia grove, step across a covered bridge into a the the Pioneer Yosemite History Center, a collection of historic buildings from Yosemite’s past.
+In Yosemite Valley’s Visitor Center, pose next to a life-sized John Muir as you learn of his love for the park.
+Near neighboring Mariposa, stop at the California State Mining and Mineral Museum to see a huge, 13.8-pound nugget of gold.

 Come to watch waterfalls in spring, go hiking in the Sierra Nevada high country in summer, roast marshmallows over your campfire in fall, and go skiing and snowshoeing in winter.
 Timing your visit to coincide with one of the region’s many festivals will only enhance your Yosemite vacation.